SLMillar/hobby-selector/en/step_1.md

 When you make a change to a code block, the simulator will restart.

-You should see that nothing appears on the LEDs.
+You should see that nothing appears on the LEDs after your last change.

 Find your <code style="background-color: #dc143c">set</code> block again.
 Hint: it's inside the <code style="background-color: #1e90ff">on start</code> block. **Change** the `0` to `1`.